DeveloperNate/Kaggle-Overfit-Comp/README.md

 <h1>Kaggle Competition to avoid overfitting</h2>

-This report is the process that was untaken to create the model that was entered into the Kaggle competition,"Don't Overfit".The premise of the competition is stated below :
+This report is the process that was untaken to create the model that was entered into the Kaggle competition,"Don't Overfit".
+All code can be found in the file "Overfitting.ipynb".The premise of the competition is stated below :

     "we have 20,000 rows of continuous variables, and a mere handful of training samples.
 Once again, we challenge you not to overfit.
 Do your best, model without overfitting, and add, perhaps, to your own legend."